Generate summary with AI

 Pricing and value for money

-Unlike most IT management pricing plans, Atera uses a transparent, pay-per-technician pricing model.
+Unlike other best hardware monitoring tools, Atera uses a transparent, pay-per-technician pricing model.
 Users are charged based on how many technicians use the platform, allowing optimal scalability.
-Most Atera competitors use a pay-per-endpoint pricing model, meaning the price increases based on the number of endpoints/devices managed.
+Most Atera alternatives use a pay-per-endpoint pricing model, meaning the price increases based on the number of endpoints/devices managed.

 Atera’s pricing plans for IT departments range from $149 to $219 per month.
 For MSPs, the range is $129 to $209 per month.
 Enterprise customers can receive a custom quote.